L. B. Billinton: Post-war career

 Billinton was released from military service on 3 August 1919.
 Brighton Works was in the immediate post-war years working to full capacity just to clear the backlog of repairs to the locomotive stock.
 At this time Billinton introduced a top-feed arrangement inside a second dome on replacement boilers.
 The first new locomotives to be built postwar were seven of a batch of ten K class 2-6-0s, the first being finished in December 1920.
 Construction of the last three of the batch was cancelled by March 1921.
 These locomotives were used by Billinton to test various manufacturer's equipment, including feedwater heaters, blastpipes and sanding equipment.

 A further batch of five L class 4-6-4 tank locomotives was started in July 1921 and completed between October 1921 and April 1922.
 The last of the batch, no. 333 was dedicated as a War Memorial Engine in April 1923 and named Remembrance.

 Billinton's final contribution was to order the rebuilding of 12 B4 4-4-0 locomotives, which were fitted with K class type boilers and new frames.
 Only two were completed by the LBSCR in 1922, the remainder being converted by the Southern Railway.
 Although the B4x class (as it was designated) now had larger and more modern superheated boilers the rebuilds retained the valve gear of the originals, with the result that the locomotives were throttled by small short-travel valves which could not pass the steam needed for an improved performance.
 By 1930 the class were relegated from main line duties.

 The amalgamation of the LBSCR into the Southern Railway Group in 1923.
 Richard Maunsell became Chief Mechanical Engineer.
 Billinton took early retirement, leaving his position on 30 June 1923.
 Shortly afterwards Brighton Works was demoted to a repair depot for locomotives.
 He purchased a farm near Bolney in Sussex, on which he and his wife grew fruit commercially.
 Billinton spent two years in Glasgow in the late 1920s as a consultant to the LMS.

-Billinton died on 26 November 1954 at Lyme Regis.
+Billinton died on 26 November 1954 at Lyme Regis at the age of 72.